Material platform Oxides

 The aim of the subproject is to create a material basis for the critical evaluation of polymer-based electrolyte concepts for solid-state lithium batteries.
 The work at HIU/KIT is concerned with the identification, synthesis and processing of polymer and gel polymer electrolyte systems - the latter containing low to non-volatile liquid phases, such as ionic liquids - as well as their basic physicochemical and electrochemical characterization, the analysis and preliminary work for upscaling the representation of selected systems and their application in lithium polymer cells.
-Received data and results are made available to the method platform “theory and data” for the creation of a comprehensive database of reference data for quality assurance.

 Prof. M. Winter

 PD Dr. G. Brunklaus

 The aim is to develop the material basis of solid-state batteries using organic solid and hybrid polymer electrolytes.
 The focus is on the development, optimization and production of promising solid and hybrid polymer electrolytes.
 In addition, a collection of reliable reference data will be established, including data on chemical and electrochemical stability of individual classes of materials against lithium metal and high performance cathode materials, which will be used to establish criteria for reliable evaluation of the materials and possibilities for providing cost-effective methods for upscaling the most promising solid and hybrid polymer electrolytes.

 P3 - Karlsruher Institut für Technologie (KIT), Institut für Technische Chemie und Polymerchemie (ITCP)